nuno1212s/febft/NOTES.md

     + do we need to check hmacs?
 * send_node on execution layer, so we don't need to go through the master channel to send replies to clients

-## todo

 * `PRE-PREPARE` messages include the request bodies, rather than just their hash digests
-    + TODO: clients should maintain a separate sequence number used to discard requests that have already been processed, the operation id as used in BFT-SMaRt
+    + clients should maintain a separate sequence number used to discard requests that have already been processed, the operation id as used in BFT-SMaRt
-        - use operation id in place of prng?
     + blindly add these requests to the log..? this may affect the correctness of the sound predicate from Cachin, if the leader is forging requests; read BFT-SMaRt code again, check if they consult the log for the existence of these reqs

+## todo

+* propose requests as soon as possible
+    + pull up to `BATCH_SIZE` requests from the queue, with a minimum of 1, then start proposing immediately; this improves the request processing latency
 * requests are concurrently added to the request queue, and don't go through the master channel (use Mutex)
 * maybe replicas use non-async communication